netarch/neo/README.md

 ### CMake

-Please check the cmake version is at least 3.12 with `cmake --version`.
+Please check that the cmake version is at least 3.12 with `cmake --version`.
 If `depends/setup.sh` was used, the version should be correct.
 Otherwise, you can install a newer version from the official pre-built releases.
 For example,